Trifolium amoenum: Description

-This wildflower has an erect growth habit and is typically found on heavy soils at elevations less than 100 meters.
-The flower head is somewhat spherical with a diameter of about 2.5 centimeters.
+This wildflower has an erect growth habit.
+The flower head is somewhat spherical with a diameter of about 2.5 cm.
 The petals are purple gradating to white tips.

-History and conservation
+Distribution and habitat

-Edward Lee Greene collected the first recorded specimen of this plant in 1890 in Vacaville, California (in Solano County).
-The historical range of Trifolium amoenum was from the western extreme of the Sacramento Valley in Solano County west and north to Marin and Sonoma Counties, where many sites were presumed extirpated by urban and agricultural development.
+Edward Lee Greene collected the first recorded specimen of Trifolium amoenum in 1890 in Vacaville, California (in Solano County).
+Its historical range was from the western extreme of the Sacramento Valley in Solano County west and north to Marin and Sonoma Counties, where many sites were presumed extirpated by urban and agricultural development.

+It is typically found on heavy soils at elevations less than 100 m.

+Conservation

-From further expansion of the human population, Trifolium amoenum had become a rare species by the mid 1900s.
-Through the latter 1900s the number of distinct populations dwindled to about 20 in number, from pressure of an expanding human population and urban development.
+From further expansion of the human population, T. amoenum had become a rare species by the mid-1900s.
+Through the late 1900s, the number of distinct populations dwindled to about 20 in number, from pressure of human population growth and urban development.

 Rediscovery

-By 1993 Trifolium amoenum was thought to be extinct, after the population in Vacaville, California depleted, but was rediscovered by Peter Connors in the form of a single plant on a site in western Sonoma County.
-The seeds from this single plant organism were used to grow more specimens.
+By 1993, T. amoenum was thought to be extinct after the depletion of the population in Vacaville, but it was rediscovered by Peter Connors in the form of a single plant on a site in western Sonoma County.
+The seeds from this single specimen were used to grow more organisms.

 The Sonoma County location has been developed and any plants remaining there have been extirpated.
 Presently there is only a single extant population, subsequently discovered in 1996 in northern Marin County, which numbers approximately 200 plants.

 Trifolium amoenum became a federally listed endangered species in 1997.
-Recent conservation research on Trifolium amoenum has been conducted by the Bodega Marine Laboratory.
+Recent conservation research on the species has been conducted by the Bodega Marine Laboratory.